eyangch/rl-evo/rl.md

 ![Gradient Descent](https://ml-cheatsheet.readthedocs.io/en/latest/_images/gradient_descent_demystified.png)

 However, just looking at the immediate reward would make the algorithm very short-sighted.
 To fix this issue, this algorithm also takes in account long term effects.
 This is achieved by including the expected rewards for actions taken at a later time in the current reward.
 When these later rewards are considered, they are multiplied by a factor, usually called gamma (γ), between 0 and 1 (usually around 0.95) to make the algorithm focus on short term effects but also take into account long term effects.
+This very closely resembles how humans learn.
 These adjusted rewards are called Q-values.
 For each state and action, there is a corresponding Q-value.

 ![Q Learning](https://cdn-media-1.freecodecamp.org/images/s39aVodqNAKMTcwuMFlyPSy76kzAmU5idMzk)